-1. Power to issue licences authorising the use of land as a caravan site ("site licences") Section 3(3) of the Caravan Sites and Control of Development Act 1960 The Strategic Director of Place with reference to Licensing Committee where the matter is contested 2.
-Power to license the use of moveable dwellings and camping sites Section 269(1) of the Public Health Act 1936 The Strategic Director of Place, 3.
-Power to license hackney carriages and private hire vehicles (a) as to hackney carriages, the Town Police Clauses Act 1847, as extended by section 171 of the Public Health Act 1875, and section 15 of the Transport Act 1985; and sections 47, 57, 58, 60 and 79 of the Local Government (Miscellaneous Provisions) Act 1976 Not applicable (b) as to private hire vehicles, sections 48, 57, 58, 60 and 79 of the Local Government (Miscellaneous Provisions) Act 1976 4.
+1. Power to issue licences authorising the use of land as a caravan site ("site licences") Section 3(3) of the Caravan Sites and Control of Development Act 1960 Assistant Director Environment , the Public Protection Manager and any of the Public Protection Divisional Managers with reference to Licensing Committee where the matter is contested 2.
+Power to license the use of moveable dwellings and camping sites Section 269(1) of the Public Health Act 1936 Assistant Director Environment, the Public Protection Manager and any of the Public Protection Divisional Managers with reference as above 3.
+Power to license hackney (a) as to hackney carriages, the Town Police Clauses Act 1847, as Not applicable carriages and private hire vehicles extended by section 171 of the Public Health Act 1875, and section 15 of the Transport Act 1985; and sections 47, 57, 58, 60 and 79 of the Local Government (Miscellaneous Provisions) Act 1976 (b) as to private hire vehicles, sections 48, 57, 58, 60 and 79 of the Local Government (Miscellaneous Provisions) Act 1976 4.
 Power to license drivers of hackney carriages and private hire vehicles Sections 51, 53, 54, 59, 61 and 79 of the Local Government (Miscellaneous Provisions) Act 1976 Not applicable 5.
 Power to license operators of hackney carriages and private hire vehicles Sections 55 to 58, 62 and 79 of the Local Government (Miscellaneous Provisions) Act 1976 Not applicable 6.
 Power to register pool promoters Schedule 2 to the Betting, Gaming and Lotteries Act 1963 [as saved for certain purposes by article 3(3)(c) of the Gambling Act Order] Not applicable